ag-duran/odin-landing-page/README.md

-# odin-landing-page
+# The Odin Project - Landing Page

-The Odin Project - Landing Page
+This repository contains the files used to complete the Landing Page project featured in The Odin Project's Foundations section.